△_:~$ cat /etc/motd

 Picanha

-keep calm and reverse-sear
+Keep calm and reverse-sear

 If ribeye is the king of steaks, then picanha is the queen who rules in her own right—bold, elegant, and perfectly balanced, with a rich fat cap that bastes itself as it renders.
 You may know her by her Brazilian name, or perhaps you met her as “tapa de cuadril” at an Argentinian asado.
 Her followers will endlessly argue about the right—and only—way to cook her.